Female Genital Mutilation Legal Guidance

 FGM is usually carried out by the older women in a practicing community, for whom it is a way of gaining prestige and, in some communities, can be a lucrative source of income.

-The arrangements for the procedure usually include the child being held down on the floor by several women and the procedure carried out without medical expertise, attention to hygiene and anaesthesia.
+The arrangements for the procedure usually involves the child being held down on the floor by several women and the procedure carried out without medical expertise, attention to hygiene and anaesthesia.
 The instruments used include unsterilised household knives, razor blades, broken glass and sharpened stones.
 In addition, the child is subjected to the procedure unexpectedly.

 There are no health benefits to a victim who undergoes a FGM procedure, and it harms girls and women in a number of ways.
 The different types of FGM as described above involve removing and damaging healthy and normal female genital tissue, and interferes with the natural functions of girls' and women's bodies.

 Immediate complications can include severe pain, shock, haemorrhage (bleeding), tetanus or sepsis (bacterial infection), urine retention, open sores in the genital region and injury to nearby genital tissue.
 Further the long-term effects can include: